Everyday Power started as an idea in Jeff’s New York City apartment in 2010.

 After coming home from teaching his 7th grade English class at a public school in Harlem, Jeff was disappointed with how one lesson finished.

-That day the students examined Tupac’s poem, A Rose That Grew From Concrete, and came to their own conclusions about what the poem meant to them.
+That day, Jeff’s class examined Tupac’s poem, A Rose That Grew From Concrete and came to their own conclusions about what the poem meant to them.

-Next, it was the students’ turn to create his or her own poem comparing life to something else, just as Tupac did.
+Next, it was the students’ turn to create their own poem comparing life to something else, just as Tupac did.
 The students were given laptops to help them generate ideas and provide additional inspiration for their project.

 Something had to change…